 Helen is the Pedagogical Director of the Collaborative Teachers Institute, and has been involved with the CTI since it's inception in 2015.
 Helen has been working in the field of Early Childhood for over 15 years, and as an Early Childhood Center Director for 10 years in an arts-focused, Reggio-Inspired Preschool Program.
 She holds a BA in Studio Art and Art Therapy from the College of Santa Fe, as well as a MA from St. John's College.
 She has also served on the board of the New Mexico Association for the Education of Young Children since 2016, and served on the task force for the Early Childhood Initiative through the Santa Fe Opera.
 Helen's work focuses on fostering collaboration and creativity in partnership with children, parents and fellow educators.

-Gigi is the founder and former Pedagogical Director of the CTI and still works as a consultation to support professional development.
-Gigi has been working in the field of education as a teacher, researcher, professional development provider, and higher education instructor for over 20 years.
-Her work focuses on developing the teacher as researcher through the study of children’s interests.
-She works with organizations to create reflective, collaborative, and job-embedded professional development practices.
+Gigi is an assistant professor in art education at the University of New Mexico and the issue editor for Innovations in Early Learning: The International Reggio Emilia Exchange.
+She is one of the founders of the CTI.
+Gigi has been working in the field of art education as a teacher, researcher, professional development provider, and higher education instructor for over 20 years.
 She holds a Doctorate in Curriculum and Instruction from the Curriculum, Aesthetics, and Teacher Education program at the University of Illinois at Champaign-Urbana.
 From 2012-2014 she served as New Mexico’s Program Manager for the Wonder of Learning project, a traveling exhibit from the early learning programs in Reggio Emilia, Italy.

 American Indian Language Policy Research and Teacher Training Program, University of New Mexico